 Return to Home Page

-Ozone Exposure Index
+The W126 Ozone Exposure Index

-In 1985, A.S.
-Lefohn proposed the use of the W126 ozone exposure index for predicting vegetation effects.
-The cumulative W126 exposure index uses a sigmoidally weighted function (i.e., "S" shaped curve) as described by Lefohn and Runeckles (1987) and Lefohn et al. (1988).
+The cumulative W126 exposure index uses a sigmoidally weighted function (i.e., "S" shaped curve).
+Lefohn and Runeckles (1987) discussed the use of a sigmoidal weighting scheme and Lefohn et al. (1988) applied the W126 exposure index for assessing growth response from ozone exposures using winter wheat experimental data.
 The W126 index is a cumulative exposure index and not an "average" value.
-It is a biologically based index, which is supported by research results (i.e., under both experimental and ambient conditions) that show that the higher hourly average ozone concentrations should be weighted greater than the mid- and lower-level values.
-The W126 index is accumulated over a specified time period.
+As indicated above, it is a biologically based index, which is supported by research results (i.e., under both experimental and natural ambient conditions), that show the higher hourly average ozone concentrations should be weighted more than the mid- and lower-level values.
+The W126 index is accumulated over a specified time period defined by the user.

 where: M and A are arbitrary positive constants